By Amy Gorin, MS, RDN

 Looking for a new way to drink your tea?
 How about a tea latte?
-Warm up with a glass of this ginger-infused matcha green tea latte.
-It’s super easy to make!
+Warm up with a glass of this ginger-infused green tea latte.
+It’s super easy to make.

-We had a long, hot summer in the northeast.
-But it’s finally starting to cool down, and I’ll soon be looking for ways to warm up.
+It’s finally starting to cool down in the northeast, and I’ll soon be looking for ways to warm up.
 Fall is my favorite season, and I’m so excited that it's officially here.
 Now, find out how to make a green tea latte!

 You can drink your tea straight up—my tea kettle is one of the most heavily used tools in my kitchen!—or you can jazz it up a little.
 I decided to experiment with this ginger matcha latte.

 Up until recently, I'd ordered tea lattes at coffee shops but had never attempted to make my own.
-Well, the recipe I came up with is pretty darn delicious, and I can’t wait for you to embrace a homemade green tea latte.
-And most importantly, this version is super easy to make and ready in minutes.
+Well, the matcha ginger latte recipe I came up with is pretty darn delicious, and I can’t wait for you to embrace a homemade green tea latte.
+And most importantly, this homemade matcha latte is super easy to make and ready in minutes.

-A tea latte is the most flavorful when made with strongly brewed tea.
-This delicious recipe can be made with or , depending on your preference.
-In this recipe, I used Lipton® Matcha Green Tea bags in a half cup of hot water.
+In this ginger matcha recipe, I used matcha tea bags in a half cup of hot water.
 This is less water than I’d use for a traditional cup of tea, but the concentration helps the tea get nice and strong—and turn a vibrant green.
 If you enjoy matcha green tea recipes, you'll like this matcha latte recipe.

 Then comes the milk!
 I combined low-fat milk with vanilla extract, then steamed and frothed it.
 I recommend using a milk steamer for this (see my top kitchen gadget picks!).
 Note that an electric milk steamer will be able to both steam and froth your milk, while many handheld milk frothers are only able to froth.